-W.7.1: Write arguments to support claims with clear reasons and relevant evidence.
+W.8.1: Write arguments to support claims with clear reasons and relevant evidence.

-W.7.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
+W.8.5: With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.

-W.7.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.
+W.8.9: Draw evidence from literary or informational texts to support analysis, reflection, and research.

-RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+RI.8.1: Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.

-SL.7.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 7 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+SL.8.1: Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly.

-MATERIALS: Forming EBC Tool Organizing EBC Tool Delineating Arguments Tool TCD Checklist EBA Terms
+Forming EBC Tool Organizing EBC Tool Delineating Arguments Tool TCD Checklist EBA Terms